-Lectures will be used to deliver substantive content (LO1-3) Online lab work will be used to design a social psychology experiment and analyse mock data allowing an experiential element of social psychological research to be incorporated into the module (LO2, 4).
-Tutorials will be used to evaluate some of the main approaches in social psychology and for assessment preparation (LO1-4).
+Lectures will be used to deliver substantive content (LO1-3, 6).
+Lab work will be used to design a traditional social psychology experiment and analyse mock data allowing an experiential element of social psychological research to be incorporated into the module (LO2 & 4).
+Tutorials will be used to evaluate some of the main approaches in social psychology and for assessment preparation (LO1-5).

 The Discussion section will assess an ability to demonstrate a critical understanding of some of the main social psychological approaches to social behaviour and behaviour change (LO1-5).
 Students would have completed the lab tasks and learnt on how to apply good research method and statistical analyses and now required to formulate a Discussion section that has both empirical evidence and critical analyses.
-The Discussion will also assess an in-depth appreciation and evaluation of at least one substantive theoretical and methodological perspective in social psychology (LO1-5 based on the lab tasks in LO4-5).
+The Discussion will also assess an in-depth appreciation and evaluation of at least one substantive theoretical and methodological perspective in social psychology.
+(LO1-6 based on the lab tasks in LO4-5).

 Mode of Assessment

 Type Method Description Weighting

-Summative Coursework - Written Critical discussion 100%
+Summative Coursework - Written 2000 words: 'Discussion' section 100%